SayaliMujumdar/Real-Time-Indian-Sign-Language-Translator/README.md

 The translator translates the gestures performed infront of the webcam.
 I have used CNN for alphabet recognition and Google's mediapipe for numbers recognition.
 I have tried implemting the CNN model with the help of parameters from the reference paper.
+While performing the gestures the background should be plain and it should have good lightning condition.

 Screenshots of Result: